Houston Medical Office Administration Schools

 Those interested in obtaining administrative jobs in a medical setting will find training in the Houston area that's designed to teach students both general and medical office skills.
 Learn about the courses and internship opportunities at these institutions below.
 There's also a statistics table offering plenty of facts and figures to assist your research on colleges in the area.

-- San Jacinto Community College offers an enchanted skills certificate in medical office support at its campus, which is located roughly 24 miles from central Houston.
+- San Jacinto College offers a medical assisting certificate and 2-year degree; it is located roughly 24 miles from central Houston.

 - Situated about 34 miles from downtown Houston, Alvin Community College has an office administration associate's degree program that includes coursework relevant to the medical office environment.

-- Students can also earn a medical administrative services associate's degree at Lone Star College.
+- Students can also earn a medical administrative services certificate or associate's degree at Lone Star College.
 The campus is around 33 miles from Houston's downtown area.

 Comparison of Schools